BingQZh/robotArm/README.txt

 CMPT361 Assignment3 - Robotic Arm
 Name: Bing Qiu Zhang
 Student#: 301248604
+- Having problem on Win10 Chrome but works on Mac Chrome and Win10 Microsoft Edge.

 - This assignment implemented all the steps required in the document.